lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup2.md

 ### Forecast on Type 1 Data Mask

-We will start with classifying the data when unlabeled data appeared in each class.
+We will start with classifying the data when unlabeled data appears in each class.

 We will experiment with 3 approaches on a 90% masked data.
 In this data, only 10% records kept the original labels, 5.37% negative and 4.63% positive.
 Among all the masked data, there're 52.50% negative and 47.50% positive records.